derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-11/10/2022 16:29:31 : 3 Database Admins walked into a NoSQL bar.
+12/10/2022 16:34:30 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-When your hammer is C++, everything begins to look like a thumb.
+Number of days since I have encountered an off-by-one error: 0.
 <!-- replace-with-joke ends -->